sleepyyuu/daca-one-react/README.md

 # DacaOne

-Crowdsourced USCIS case processing time parser in javascript.
+Crowdsourced USCIS case processing time parser in written in javascript/react.

 DacaOne pulls and parses posts from Reddit(specifically /r/DACA), regarding renewals for form I-821D and I-765, processing posts that provide information regarding renewal timelines and length.
 No more having to manually search pages and pages of posts to gauge current renewal times for form I-821D and I-765 renewals.
 Additionally, DacaOne presents averages for renewal times in given timeframes to better present USCIS processing times and trends.